 If you are seriously considering moving abroad, you’ve probably already gotten a taste of life in a foreign country through studying, volunteering, or interning abroad (If you haven’t, we recommend doing this as a test-run first!
 Or at least getting some short-term trips in).
 If you are reading this, you’ve probably realized you can adapt to life abroad quite well and are excited to make an even longer-term commitment as an expat.

-No matter your age, no matter how many years you have or haven’t worked in your home country, and no matter your educational background, if you want to work abroad for a while (or forever) – my advice is: do it!
+No matter your age, no matter how many years you have or haven’t worked in your home country, and no matter your educational background or financial standing, working abroad for a while (or forever) can be a wise (and adventurous!) move.

 There are many steps you can take before setting foot on the jetway to ensure this will be a win-win for both you and your awesome new place of employment.